abdul1892/GPT-MODEL/README.md

 Hasting in a roseman.
 ```

-lol  `¯\_(ツ)_/¯`.
-Not bad for a character-level model after 3 minutes of training on a GPU.
-Better results are quite likely obtainable by instead finetuning a pretrained GPT-2 model on this dataset (see finetuning section later).

-**I only have a macbook** (or other cheap computer).
-No worries, we can still train a GPT but we want to dial things down a notch.
-I recommend getting the bleeding edge PyTorch nightly ([select it here](https://pytorch.org/get-started/locally/) when installing) as it is currently quite likely to make your code more efficient.
-But even without it, a simple train run could look as follows:

 ```sh
 python train.py config/train_shakespeare_char.py --device=cpu --compile=False --eval_iters=20 --log_interval=1 --block_size=64 --batch_size=12 --n_layer=4 --n_head=4 --n_embd=128 --max_iters=2000 --lr_decay_iters=2000 --dropout=0.0
 ```